MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

     > [!NOTE]
     > In the following cases you won’t see accuracy scores for document processing models:
-    > - If the model was trained by selecting ‘Unstructured and free-form documents’ as document type.
-Currently, accuracy scores are returned only for models of type ‘Structured and semi-structured documents’.
+    > - If the model was trained by selecting ‘General documents’ as document type.
+Currently, accuracy scores are returned only for models of type ‘Fixed-template documents’.
     > - Your model was imported from another environment.
     > - If your model was trained before January 1, 2022.
 In this case, you can retrain it.